Rift between Battagram DC, DMS resolved

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BATTAGRAM: The jirga of doctor community resolved the differences between the Deputy Commissioner Abdul Hameed and Deputy Medical Superintendent of the District Headquarters Hospital, Battagram, Dr Rahim Khan after the latter sought an unconditional apology on Saturday.
+BATTAGRAM: The jirga of doctor community resolved the differences between the DC Abdul Hameed and Deputy Medical Superintendent of the District Headquarters Hospital, Battagram, Dr Rahim Khan after the latter sought an unconditional apology on Saturday.

 Dr Rahim had levelled allegations of corruption and malpractices against the deputy commissioner during a press conference recently.